bogdanblare/bogdanblare/README.md

 # 💻: Hi, I’m @bogdanblare

-# ⭐: I'm a Junior Software Engineer
+# ⭐: I'm a Software Engineer

 - 👀 I’m interested in coding, volleyball, games and learning new things
 - 🌱 I’m finished [The Odin Project](https://www.theodinproject.com/) and working on own IT startup